andreasscherbaum/ansible-lxc-ssh/README.md

 For LXC version 2 this means that the user must either login as `root` or must be in the `lxc` group in order to execute the `lxc` command.

+If you are looking for Proxmox support, there's a fork: [ansible-pct-ssh](https://github.com/jbrubake/ansible-pct-ssh):

 ## Configuration